Evolutionary Factor Searching for Sparse Portfolio Optimization Using Large Language Models: Preliminaries

 Portfolio optimization aims to determine the allocation of capital across \( n \) assets to maximize investment performance while controlling risks.
-The sparse portfolio problem under the \( \ell_0 \)-norm constraint seeks portfolio weights \( \bm{w} \in \mathbb{R}^n \) that optimize a given objective, subject to budget, non-negativity, and sparsity constraints:
+The sparse portfolio problem under the \( \ell_0 \)-norm constraint seeks portfolio weights \( \bm{x} \in \mathbb{R}^n \) that optimize a given objective, subject to budget, non-negativity, and sparsity constraints:

-where \( \|\bm{w}\|_0 \) denotes the \( \ell_0 \)-norm of $\bm{w}$, i.e. the number of nonzero entries in \( \bm{w} \), and thus \( m \) specifies the maximum number of assets selected in the portfolio.
-Without the loss of generality, we assume unit total investment and let the non-negative vector $\bm{w}$ in a simplex.
-In a sequential decision making process of $T$ steps, we may adjust the portfolio weights $\bm{w}$ to approximate the optimality of Problem~(\ref{eq:opt-problem}) in each time stamp $t=0,\dots,T$ and use $r_{t+1}$ to represent the corresponding realized total return.
-In this context, we use $P_t = \prod_{s = 1}^t r_s$ to represent the cumulative asset value in each time stamp and consider key performance metrics as below: \begin{itemize}[leftmargin=*] \item \textbf{Cumulative Wealth (CW)} is the total portfolio return ratio, i.e., $\text{CW} = P_T - P_0$. \item \textbf{Sharpe Ratio (SR)} measures the average return earned in excess of the risk-free rate per unit of volatility.
-Given a series of realized portfolio returns $\{r_t\}_{t=0,\dots,T}$ and risk-free return $r_f$, it is computed as $\text{SR} = \frac{\bar r_p - r_f}{\text{std}[r_p]}$, where $\bar r_p = \frac{1}{T}\sum_{t=1}^T r_t$ is the average portfolio return, and $\text{std}(r_p)$ is the standard deviation of portfolio returns.
-To annualize the Sharpe ratio calculated from daily (monthly) returns, it's standard practice to multiply it by the square root of 252 (12), which represents the approximate number of trading days (months) in a year.
+where \( \|\bm{x}\|_0 \) denotes the \( \ell_0 \)-norm of $\bm{x}$, i.e. the number of nonzero entries in \( \bm{x} \), and thus \( m \) specifies the maximum number of assets selected in the portfolio.
+Without loss of generality, we assume unit total investment, so that the non-negative vector $\bm{x}$ lies in the probability simplex.
+In a sequential decision-making process of $T$ steps, we may adjust the portfolio weights $\bm{x}$ to approximate the optimality of Problem~(1) at each time stamp $t=0,\dots,T-1$, and we use $\{r_{t+1}\}_{t = 0}^{T-1}$ to represent the corresponding realized total returns.
+In this context, we use $P_t = \prod_{s = 1}^t r_s$ to represent the cumulative asset value at each time stamp and consider key performance metrics as below: \begin{itemize}[leftmargin=1.2em] \item \textit{Cumulative Wealth (CW)} is the total portfolio return ratio, i.e., $\text{CW} = P_T / P_0$, with $P_0 = 1$ by convention so that CW reports the terminal multiple of the initial capital. \item \textit{Compound Annual Growth Rate (CAGR)} annualizes the cumulative wealth over the test horizon, i.e., $\text{CAGR} = \left(P_T/P_0\right)^{1/Y} - 1 = \text{CW}^{1/Y} - 1$, where $Y$ is the horizon length in years ($Y = T/252$ for daily-return data).
+CAGR enables a fair comparison across datasets whose test windows differ in length. \item \textit{Maximum Drawdown (MDD)} is the worst-case loss over a specified period, i.e., $\text{MDD} = \max_{1 \leq i \leq j \leq T} \left( \frac{P_i - P_j}{P_i} \right)$. \item \textit{Sharpe Ratio (SR)} measures the average return earned in excess of the risk-free rate per unit of volatility.
+Given the risk-free return $r_f$, it is computed as $\text{SR} = \frac{\bar r_p - r_f}{\text{std}(r_p)}$, where $\bar r_p = \frac{1}{T}\sum_{t=0}^{T-1} r_{t + 1}$ is the average portfolio return, and $\text{std}(r_p)$ is the standard deviation of portfolio returns. \end{itemize}